mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `operation.object`_ is defined in the current test's `Entity Map`_, the test runner MUST fetch that entity and note its type; otherwise, the test runner MUST raise an error for an undefined entity.
-If `operation.name`_ does not correspond to an operation for the entity type (per `Entity Test Operations`_), the test runner MUST raise an error for an undefined operation.
+If `operation.name`_ does not correspond to a known operation for the entity type (per `Entity Test Operations`_), the test runner MUST raise an error for an unsupported operation.
 Test runners MAY skip tests that include operations that are intentionally unimplemented (e.g.
 ``listCollectionNames``).

 Proceed with preparing the operation's arguments.
 If ``session`` is specified in `operation.arguments <operation_arguments_>`_, the test runner MUST resolve it to a session entity and MUST raise an error if the name is undefined or maps to an unexpected type.
+If a key in `operation.arguments`_ does not correspond to a known parameter/option for the operation, the test runner MUST raise an error for an unsupported argument.

 Before executing the operation, the test runner MUST be prepared to catch a potential error from the operation (e.g. enter a ``try`` block).
 Proceed with